-This course is designed for Chinese language learners with approximately 2 or 3 terms of previous study.
-The January Term is an intensive immersion program that emphasizes the integration of language study and real-world application.
-Students complete a high number of assignments that require them to use their language skills outside the classroom and off of the program's campus.
+This course is designed for Chinese language learners with approximately 6 terms of previous study.
+The January Term is an intensive immersion program that emphasizes the integration of language study and real world application.
+The students complete a high number of assignments that require them to use their language skills outside the classroom and off of the program's campus.
 Each week of classes focuses on a different level-appropriate theme.
 This theme guides the acquisition of new grammar and vocabulary and also links with outside practica activities and excursions.
-Classes are conducted in a Mandarin-only learning environment and place special emphasis on the functional nature of language.
+All classes are conducted in a Mandarin-only learning environment and place special emphasis on the functional nature of language.
 Full use is made of Beijing's positive cultural, linguistic, and geographical surroundings, allowing students to rapidly develop their language skills and accumulate a wide body of Chinese cultural knowledge.